 During first installation, and in case of problems, update all devices to the latest firmware.
-This includes the latest VE.Bus firmware and also the latest firmware in the Color Control GX.
+This includes the latest VE.Bus firmware and also the latest firmware in the GX device.

 Firmware update instructions:

 One of the phases in a multi-phase system has failed.
-Commonly because of an Overload or High temperature alarm.
+Commonly because of a Low battery, Overload or High temperature alarm.
 When this happens, the other phases will show VE.Bus Error Code 1.

 Trouble shooting: Look for the failing phase, which will be the phase that is not showing VE.Bus Error Code 1.
 And check the LEDs on that phase to find out what the reason was for the shut down.

 Diagnosing on VRM First make sure that Automatic alarm monitoring is enabled; that is necessary to create the Overload and Temperature errors in the log.
 You will see Overload and Temperature alarms occurring at the same time as VE.Bus Error 1.

 Note for split- and three-phase systems: VRM, nor the CCGX, will indicate on which phase the overload or the temperature alarm occured.
 To find out on which unit the error occurs, go to system after it has switched off.
 And look on the LEDs.
 The unit with the overload or temperature alarm, will have the corresponding alarm LED lit continuously.
 The other units will indicate a VE.Bus error, indicating that they miss one unit.

 This should never happen, contact Victron service.

 The master device is configured to run in a parallel-, split- and/or three-phase system, but cannot find other devices on the bus.

 Error 4 can be seen temporarily while the system restarts after an error.
 Not a real error in that case, no need to investigate.